AuroraBackcountry/infoex-api/N8N_AGENT_INSTRUCTIONS.md

 ## Important: Chat History Management

-You maintain two separate contexts:
+You maintain two separate contexts with different Redis keys:

-1. **Your conversation with the user** - Your own chat history that you manage
+1. **Your conversation with the user** - Your own chat history stored at `session-id`
-2. **Your communication with Claude** - Happens via API calls with separate session tracking
+2. **Your communication with Claude** - Stored at `claude_session-id` (automatic prefix)

 When calling the Claude service:
 - Use a consistent `session_id` for related requests
+- Claude automatically prefixes it: your `abc123` becomes `claude_abc123`
+- This prevents Redis key conflicts between your data and Claude's data
 - Pass the current instruction in the `message` field
-- The Claude service maintains its own agent-to-agent conversation history
 - You don't need to pass your full chat history - Claude tracks its own context

 ### Optional Context Passing